mbaker-97/sendit/README.md

 **Interface** - Name of interface to send ARP requests out of

-**Network** - Network address of subnet you wish to map
+**Network** - Network address of subnet you wish to map.
+Ex: 192.168.1.0

-**Prefix** - Subnet mask prefix, values 8 - 32
+**Prefix** - Subnet mask prefix, values 8 - 32.
+Ex: 24

-**Random** - 'y' or 'n', whether you want requests to be sent randomly or in order
+**Random** - 'y' or 'n', whether you want requests to be sent randomly or in order Ex: n

-**Delay** - float value of delay between requests in seconds - to be used for slowing down network flood
+**Delay** - float value of delay between requests in seconds - to be used for slowing down network flood Ex: 0.01

 Then it sends requests, and prints the MAC, IP, and Manufacturer of hosts that reply.